jianzhnie/CyberAttackSimulator/docs/source/running_a_session_gui.rst

   :width: 800
   :alt: run session

-Running a YawningTitanRun session
+Running a CyberAttackRun session
 #################################

-The run session page is comprised of 6 sections that represent most configurable elements of the :class: `~yawning_titan.yawning_titan_run.YawningTitanRun`.
+The run session page is comprised of 6 sections that represent most configurable elements of the :class: `~cyberattacksim.cyberattacksim_run.CyberAttackRun`.
 To launch a run instance navigate to the *Run session* button on the bottom right of the window

 Network selection